homan-uppu/writing/2-Essays/Fear equality.md

 This essay only scratches the surface of how the world is becoming more asymmetric and how our intuitions are outdated.
 The slower we are to update our intuitions and habits to be aligned with the rapidly changing reality of the world, the more difficult we will find it becomes to get what we want.

-In this upcoming decade, with the sharp rise in leverage we will witness through artificial intelligence, we will see an unfathomable amount of asymmetry in the world, everywhere we look.
+In this upcoming decade, with the sharp rise in leverage we will witness through artificial intelligence, we will see an unfathomable increase in asymmetry.
+Everywhere we look will be extremely asymmetric, unequal.

 Equality should be feared.
 Except one kind: the equality of opportunity.
 Let's make the world more fair, and adapt to the rising inequality it will result in.

-Lastly, the need for compassion, towards others and ourselves, is greater than ever before.
+The need for compassion, towards others and ourselves, is greater than ever before.

 Our minds have been programmed by evolution to respect those that achieve greater results, and respect less those who achieve less.
 This was a useful programming back when we were hunter gatherers because in that context when an individual achieved less it meant less food for the tribe and everyone would suffer.
 Our craving for external validation, craving for status, and even our jealousy, helped us work hard to contribute equally well to the tribe, so that we weren't left behind.

 Unfortunately in the modern world this evolutionary programming only leads to suffering.
 Asymmetry is inevitable, and it will always be the case that someone or the other achieves much, much more than you.
-Your neighbor, your childhood friends, a kid that wasn't even born when you started trying to be good at what you do will achieve more than you.
+Your neighbor, your childhood friends, a kid that wasn't even born when you started trying to be good at what you do will achieve more than you for reasons that won't be easy to decipher.

-Perhaps this explains the paradox we see today in the developed world: progress leads to more things, but less happiness.
+Perhaps this explains the paradox we see today in the developed world: we somehow have more things, more opportunities, and yet we somehow seem... less happy.

 Therefore, the accelerating asymmetry in our lives even calls for an entirely different intuition for the game that is at the root of all the games we play: the pursuit of happiness.
+Updating our habits to be more aligned with reality is necessary not just for material wellbeing, but also happiness.

 ...